BellyWong/xbrace/README.md

 A note on backups:
 ------

-Xbrace will back up your snippets file to your home folder (~).
+Xbrace will back up your snippets file to your root folder (/).
 It will not overwrite existing backups so you cannot accidentally overwrite the backup by running it multiple times (although there is no reason to do that, of course).

 Limitations
 ------------